-The power generated by the offshore wind farm will be sufficient to power approximately one million Scottish households.
 The wind farm is expected to create up to 410 jobs.
 It will also offset two million tonnes of carbon dioxide emissions a year.

 The Firth of Forth Zone is situated approximately 27km away from the Angus coastline.
 It covers an area of approximately 2,850km² in the outer Firth of Forth.

-The Scottish Government granted consent for the development of phase one of the wind farm in October 2014.
+The Scottish government granted consent for the development of phase one of the wind farm in October 2014.